ropensci/roweb3/content/champions/programdetails_2023.md

 ## Frequently Asked Questions

-### I don't have my own package to work on, can I apply with other people's package?
+### I don't have my own package to work on, can I apply with another's package?

-If the package already exists, the possible project is to send it for review.
-In that case the requirements are:
+If the package already exists, it is possible to participate by sending the package in for Peer-Review.
+In this case the requirements would be:
-1) Have written permission (can be an email) from the authors or maintainers of the package.
+1) Written permission (can be an email) from the authors or maintainers of the package for you to take over maintenance and submit the package for review.
-2) Commit to maintain the package for two years.
+2) A commitment from you to maintain the package for at least two years.

 ### Does the program have a cost for participants?

 No, the program it is free.
-The champions will get a small stipend for being part of the program after they complete it.
+The champions will get a small stipend for being part of the program after completion.

-### Can we apply it as a team?
+### Can we apply as a team?

-No in this call.
-You can pick some of the member of the team and they can apply with your project.
+Not in this call.
+You can pick a team member and they can apply with the project.
-Please note that if the person has not contributed to the package previously, you need to accompany the application with a note that he/she/they is part of the team and has permission from the authors and maintainers to work on the package.
+Please note that if the person has not contributed to the package previously, they will need to submit a note that they are part of the package team and have permission from the authors and maintainers to work on the package.

 ### What does it mean to belong to a historically and systematically excluded group?